0xtf/VPN-Killswitch/README.md

 * Change the interface being used in **VPN-Monitor** *(variable **VPNIFACE**)*, the VPN profile name *(variable **PROFILE**)* and the **VPN-Killswitch** location *(variable **PATH**)*
 * Move **VPN-Monitor** to **/etc/NetworkManager/dispatcher.d/VPN-Monitor**

-## Testing
+## Testing & Troubleshooting

-If the killswitch is enabled you'll be able to grep syslog for:

-* **VPN-Killswitch**
+grep'ing syslog will let you know if the killswitch is enabled or not: **grep VPN-Killswitch /var/log/syslog**

 ## Getting out of the fail safe mode

-After VPN-Monitor enables the killswitch, it will be on until you turn it off.
+After VPN-Monitor enables the killswitch, it will be on until you turn it off *(that includes reboots)*.
 To clear it's state, run **VPN-Killswitch -c** or **VPN-Killswitch --clear**.

+## Questions, comments or concerns

+Feel free to open an issue or ping me on [Twitter - @0xtf](https://twitter.com/0xtf).